This post may contain affiliate links. Please read my disclosure statement.

 So, it’s much more of a sweeping motion than an up and down motion, just think of a shallow U, as opposed to a sharp V action.

-This means fewer bad shots which are great news to help you improve your golf short game!
+This means fewer bad shots which is great news to help you improve your golf short game!
 This is a method to significantly improve your golf.

 #2.
 Practice 8 Yard Pitch Shots